 Local Businesses & COVID-19

-With the Stay Home - Stay Healthy Order proclaimed by Governor Inslee this week, all non-essential businesses are required to close down until at least April 6, 2020.
-A list of essential businesses can be found here.
+With the Stay Home - Stay Healthy Order proclaimed by Governor Inslee this week, all non-essential businesses are required to close down until at least May 31, 2020.
+The Governor’s Office has provided a list of essential businesses.

 We realize that the definition of essential business can be difficult to interpret.
 If residents and businesses do not comply with this order, Governor Inslee has promised to “discuss possible enforcement mechanisms in the coming days.”
 For the time being, local and state police will not be asked to enforce these conditions, outside of dispersing large gatherings.